some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-A client can deregister from a server by sending a SOME/IP-SD Subscribe Eventgroup message with TTL=0 (Stop Offer Service).
+A client shall deregister from a server by sending a SOME/IP-SD Subscribe Eventgroup message with TTL=0 (Stop Subscribe Eventgroup).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_634